deadflowers/mediaswap/README.md

 You can launch and interact with MediaSwap starting from the CLI, like a hybrid.
 Or you can never use the GUI or even know it exists as the console app has the same powers.
 And like mouse click based experience, MediaSwap on a terminal is fast, fun, intuitive.
 It had to be or you would just use FFMpeg directly!

 The objective is to give console users a simpler, faster way to call on the most common functions.
 The power of FFMpeg extended to all experience levels including novice user who should be able to rip bit perfect audio, migrate their videos to av1, while knowing almost nothing about ffmpeg.
-The commands should be
+With commands that are,

 * too simple to confuse
 * too sensible to forget
 * too short to typo
-* with a help guide you can figure out in under a minute
+* a simple help guide you can grasp in under a minute

 ### Use Cases[](#use-cases)